Family historians, hooked on stories

 I ask that all of our members be respectful in their language and tone.
 Candor and authenticity are essential, but so is kindness.
 Language, dialect, and slang matter, as they can help us communicate ideas and feelings.

-Please note that I’ve made a policy of deferring to my members’ and guests’ preferred variations of English in Members’ Corner posts and events.
-You’ll notice Australian, British, or Canadian spellings of our shared English language used throughout the site.
+Please note that I’ve made a policy of deferring to my members’ and guests’ preferred variations of English in written posts and spoken events.
+You’ll notice Australian, New Zealand, British, and Canadian spellings of our shared English language used throughout the site.
 That’s intentional, though the complexity does risk errors.
 It’d be an honor to fix those 😉.

 Once you join